AleksHuc/CPNS-Labs/en/lab6/lab6.md

     snmpwalk -v 1 -c community localhost

 In the configuration file `/etc/snmp/snmpd.conf` we also limit access to the SNMP server based on the IP addresses of the clients.
 In our case, we will enable access from all IP addresses.
+For the settings to take effect, restart the `snmpd` SNMP server.

     nano /etc/snmp/snmpd.conf

     agentaddress 0.0.0.0,[::1]

-For the settings to take effect, restart the `snmpd` SNMP server and test the operation with the `snmpwalk` command from another virtual machine.

 	systemctl restart snmpd.service

+Test the operation with the `snmpwalk` command from another virtual machine.

+    apt install snmp

     snmpwalk -v 1 -c community 10.0.0.1